IsaacAderogba/reactor/README.md

 #### Installation

-RxDOM can be installed as a standalone library through your preferred package manager.
+Reactor can be installed as a standalone library through your preferred package manager.

 ```shell
 npm install @iatools/reactor-core